 development policy since 2015.
 The volunteers look after children in after-school clubs, work in the international projects of IN VIA Cologne, with young women in a girls' residential home, in a

 home for the elderly, the travellers aid mission, the cycle station and in workshops for people with disabilities.
 Currently, 12 young people from Argentina, Uganda and Tanzania are performing a

 12-month voluntary service in the Cologne area.

 The goals of the South-North component are intercultural exchange and networking between countries of the Global South and the Global North, the personal development of volunteers and the strengthening of civil society, which benefits from the commitment of returning volunteers.

-The program is currently open for participants from Argentinia, Uganda and Tanzania.
+Our program is currently only open for participants from Argentinia, Uganda and Tanzania who are between 18 and 28 years old.
 For further information please contact our sending organisations in your home countries:

 Below you will find a few videos with impressions of our work and an overview of the volunteer positions in Germany.

 The Travellers Aid Mission Cologne exists since 1899.
 Nowadays the Travellers Aid Mission does not only help travellers in need, but also offers help and services to anybody in need, e.g. homeless people.
 Because it is situated at the main train station many guests are international travellers and refugees.

-The Clara-Fey-Haus is a place providing a work environment for people with disabilities.
-The employees work in different fields like handicrafts, needlework and many more.
-The work processes are usually done in small groups led by social workers to give emotional, social and technical support.
+“Caritas Wertarbeit” offers different Workshops, providing a work environment for people with disabilities.
+The employees work in different fields like handicrafts, needlework, car industry logistics, product packaging and many more.
+The work processes are usually done in small groups led by social workers and volunteers to give emotional, social and technical support.